Fulfilling short-term needs while maintaining long-term priorities has been an ongoing challenge for organizations since the onset of the pandemic.

 Supply chain disruptions necessitate a willingness to transform, which could prompt adjustments that unlock sustainability benefits.

-As early as March 2020, more than 75% of companies reported disruptions in their supply chains as a result of the outbreak, with some CPGs and food retailers finding themselves unable to keep up with huge spikes in demand, as others faced more challenges upstream.
+More than 75% of companies reported disruptions in their supply chains as a result of Covid-19, with some CPGs and food retailers finding themselves unable to keep up with huge spikes in demand, as others faced more challenges upstream.

 Although the CPG industry has traditionally been behind when it comes to adopting digital solutions across their supply chains, that is likely to change as they’re forced to evaluate their current situations and realize how those who have already taken action are benefiting—P&G, for example, which recently reported its largest increase in sales in decades, has been a leader in using artificial intelligence and machine learning to automate demand planning.